 A MySQL role is a named collection of privileges.
 Like user accounts, roles can have privileges granted to and revoked from them.

 A user account can be granted roles, which grants to the account the privileges associated with each role.
-This enables assignment of sets of privileges to accounts and provides a convenient alternative to granting individual privileges, both for conceptualizing desired privilege assignments and implementing them.
+This enables the assignment of sets of privileges to accounts and provides a convenient alternative to granting individual privileges, both for conceptualizing desired privilege assignments and implementing them.

 CREATE ROLE and DROP ROLE enable roles to be created and removed.